Psychology Faculty Research Interests and Areas

 Psychological trauma, intimate partner violence.

-Dr. Ciao leads the Eating and Body Image (EBI) research team at WWU.
-The EBI team is a group of undergraduate and graduate students who conduct research, run interventions, and engage in advocacy related to body liberation, food and body justice, and prevention of disordered eating.
-The goal of our work is to understand the ways that eating, food, and weight issues permeate our lives and create individual and societal inequalities (including eating disorders, weight bias, food insecurity, and other obstacles).
+Dr. Ciao leads the Eating and Body Image research team, a group of undergraduate and graduate students who conduct research, run interventions, and engage in advocacy related to body liberation, food and body justice, and prevention of disordered eating.
+Dr. Ciao typically recruits new undergraduate students to the Eating and Body Image team each spring.
+Students are expected to begin working on research projects in the fall and continue through the academic year.
+Please email Dr. Ciao if you are interested in joining the team.

 My research attempts to examine the ways in which people can reduce the experiences and expressions of stereotyping, prejudice, and discrimination within themselves and others.
 In our efforts to address such outcomes we examine the subtle ways in which these category-based processes may contribute to the perpetuation of intergroup anxiety and hostility (e.g., through “positive” stereotypes) and the not-so-subtle ways that people can actively induce changes in their social environments (e.g., though interpersonal confrontation).